MarianneUK/EliBreMusic/README.md

     - All images load on the page.
 All images have alt text equivalent in a contrasted color if not loading or for visually impaired users.
 Working as expected.

   - Responsiveness
     - Responsiveness has been more challenging than expected.
-After adding all media queries, the site was not behaving accordingly
+After adding all media queries, the site was not behaving accordingly.

   - Footer:
     - Spotify follow button - When the Follow button is clicked, a pop-up window opens to Eli Bre's Spotify page.